yzslab/gaussian-splatting-lightning/README.md

   ```
   With this command, feature maps will be saved to `data/Truck/semantic/sam_features`, and preview to `data/Truck/semantic/sam_feature_preview`, respectively.

   Theoretically, any features is distillable.
-You need you implement your own feature map extractor.
+You need to implement your own feature map extractor.
 * Then start distillation
   ```bash
   python main.py fit \